 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

-In my award-winning book, The Year-Round Vegetable Gardener I write extensively about the row cover hoops I use to stretch the harvest season in my vegetable garden.
+In my books, The Year-Round Vegetable Gardener and Growing Under Cover, I write extensively about the row cover hoops I use to stretch the harvest season in my vegetable garden.
 I use them to get a head start on spring planting, but also in autumn to protect from frost and cold weather.
 Simple row cover hoops can also be used during the growing season to shelter vegetable plants from pests like flea beetles, potatoes beetles, and squash bugs, or even larger pests like rabbits, deer, and birds.

 Row cover hoops are one of my secrets of a healthy, long-producing vegetable garden.
 Plus, they’re quick and easy to set up which is very handy if an unexpected frost is in the forecast.
 Read on to learn more about the various ways you can use hoop tunnels in your garden, as well as the various materials I use to make my structures.